 - Social media platform that has changed your life.

 These are some reflective essay ideas, which you may consider covering in your writing.

 Whether you're good at reflecting on your life or not, this skill is something that better be mastered.
 We all experience rises and falls and learn our lessons.
 We need to be able to make conclusions and consciously treat our lives.

 To be self-aware, be ready to admit failure, accept critical feedback, look at the subject from different perspectives, and change your views.
 In the end, reflective writing is not only creating, but also thinking.
 Be ready to judge and evaluate our own choices and decisions.

 We hope this article helped you figure out the basic idea behind such assignments as reflective essays.

-If you're feeling that you need more help and writing a reflective essay still sounds intimidating, turn to our professional writers.
+If you're feeling that you need more homework help and writing a reflective essay still sounds intimidating, turn to our professional proofreaders and editors.
 Our professionals are willing to help you at any time.
 Just place an order, set a deadline, and enjoy your ready paper!